-The architecture that is most commonly associated with the Victorian age, especially the Victorian mansion, is Gothic Revival.
-Italianate also made an appearance.
+The architecture most commonly associated with the Victorian age is Gothic Revival.
+Italianate also was common at the time.
 Both styles are very distinctive, making it easy to tell the age of a building.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Let’s take a look at each:

-Gothic Revival get its name from Gothic architecture popular during the Middle Ages.
-The revival started as early as the 18th century, but was associated with the late 19th and early 20th centuries.
+Gothic Revival gets its name from Gothic architecture popular during the Middle Ages.
+The revival started as early as the 18th century, but is associated with the late 19th and early 20th centuries.

 Famous Gothic Revival buildings include Canada’s Parliament Hill, United Kingdom’s Houses of Parliament, New York City’s St. Patrick’s Cathedral, and the buildings of Boston College.